-The second part of the interview — the Product Part — is even more important, in a sense, than the tech one.
-How can even the best Development Guru be useful to you if he doesn’t get your product and can’t effectively apply his knowledge in practice?
-We both know the answer.
+The second part of the interview — the Product Part — is even more important than the tech one in a certain way.
+How can even the best Development Guru be useful to you if they don't understand your product and can’t effectively apply their knowledge in practice?

-Therefore, you also should ask a candidate for an Outsourced CTO position the following questions (to check that he understands your mission):
+Therefore, you also should ask a candidate for an Outsourced CTO position the following questions (to make sure that they understand your mission):

-Of course, a tech-guy shouldn’t answer them, like you as CPO or CEO do.
-But at the end of the day, by asking those you’ll clearly see if the candidate is inspired by your mission and suits the position of an Outsourced CTO in your Software Company the best.
+Even though these questions are responsibilities of CPOs or CEOs as well, by asking those, you’ll clearly see if the candidate is inspired by your mission and suits the position of an Outsourced CTO in your Software Company the best.

-Pro’ tip: don’t forget to attach an NDA to your offer.
-This document will keep your secrets safe during and after your cooperation with an interim CTO.
+Insights from Stormotion: don’t forget to attach an NDA to your offer.
+This document will keep your "project information" safe during and after your cooperation with an interim CTO.

 Unlike an In-House CTO, your Outsourced CTO will probably work with you remotely.
 However, all the downsides of remote cooperation can be easily neglected by setting up a correct communication system.

-As the Development Team which used to join up our clients remotely, we often have to get the maximum of contact with our clients from other parts of Europe and the World.
+As the Development Team that normally works on projects remotely, we often have to get the maximum contact with our clients from other parts of Europe and the World using software tools

-As an early-stage Startup, you probably feel the lack of a strong technical leader in your team.
-After all, a CTO position is more about coming up with development ideas, supervising and structuring software teams rather than writing code.
+Quite a lot of early-stage Startups feel the lack of a strong technical leader in their teams.
+After all, a CTO position is more about coming up with development ideas, supervising, and structuring software teams rather than writing code.